Punkline/punkpc/README.md

 Adding Modules to Libraries
 ---------------------------

-You may create new importable class modules into punkpc or for a custom library in your own implementations using the `library` module.
+You may create new importable class modules that can be added into punkpc or a custom library in your own implementations using the `library` module.

 To make one, you must make a file for `.include` statements to access.